Here are five maximalist interior design projects that prove that going a little extra can be an excellent way to decorate any home.

 Maximalist Interior Design Project to Inspire you

-Unique patterns, rich colors, touches of luxury, and an extra dose of boldness are some of the main characteristics of the maximalist interiors we select to inspire you.
-Even though they all are under the umbrella of the same style, each has unique attributes to show that there are many ways to incorporate maximalism in interiors.
+Unique patterns, rich colors, touches of luxury, and an extra dose of boldness are some of the main characteristics of the maximalist interiors that we have select to inspire you.
+Even though they all are under the umbrella of the maximalist interior design style, each has unique attributes that show many ways to incorporate maximalism in interiors.

-1. A Modern Maximalist Style Renovation of an 1850s Residence
+1. A Modern Maximalist Interior Style Renovation of an 1850s Residence

 2. A Dreamy Maximalist Interior

 Suppose you are into a colorful maximalist interior.
-In that case, you will fall in love with this dreamy home and get the dose of inspiration needed to create a kaleidoscopic project.
+In that case, you will fall in love with this dreamy home and get the dose of inspiration needed to create a kaleidoscopic project and maximalist interior design.
 The home and office of Mexican interior designer Erick Millán is a Colonial-style property.
 Originally painted yellow, the house lacked greenery and vibrancy.
 The revamped interior juxtaposes vibrant colors, such as pink, yellow, green, and cobalt blue – a color palette that resembles the home of Frida Kahlo – and graphic patterns in black and white.
-For sure, this is the perfect example of going how wonderful it is to go extra.
+For sure, this is the perfect example of going extra can result in a wonderful maximalist interior.

 3. An Out Of The Box Design

 Designed by Kevin Isbell, this maximalist interior design project is bold and magnificently out of the box.
 The owners wanted something eclectic and personal that took them from their comfort zone by not having a monotone or minimalist space.
-As a result of the wishes, this home is a little piece of a dream full of bright colors, vintage furniture, and charming artwork.
+As a result of the wishes, this maximalist interior is a dream full of bright colors, vintage furniture, and charming artwork.

 4. Maximalist Home in Beverly Hills